2020 Championship League (June 2020): Group stages

 Barry Hawkins won group 7, ahead of Anthony McGill with two wins and a draw.
 Former world champion Neil Robertson lost his opening match to Ashley Carty, who won the group.
 Martin O'Donnell and Mark Allen both won two matches, before they met in the final match of the round.
-The match finished 2-2, with O'Donnell winning the group with a better frame difference.
+The match finished 2–2, with O'Donnell winning the group with a better frame difference.
 Group 6 was won by Sam Craigie, who finished above Masters finalist Ali Carter.

-Winner's and final groups
+Winners' and final groups

-The 16 groups winners were split into four groups, labelled A through D and played on 9 and 10 June.
+The 16 group winners were split into four groups, labelled A through D and played on 9 and 10 June.
 Three players finished on six points in group C. Ronnie O'Sullivan won a fourth straight match without losing a frame, before winning 3–1 against Sam Craigie, who defeated Stuart Bingham in his first match, and defeated Harvey Chandler in the final match.
 The match between O'Sullivan and Bingham would decide the winner of the group, but Bingham won 3–0 to lead the other players on frame difference.